"There is nothing good or bad but thinking makes it so."

 - Arthritis and back pain are triggered when we move, but the symptoms improve the more we move.

-- Avoiding social situations increases social isolation but the exposure to social situations is the common treatment for shyness.
+- Avoiding social situations increases social isolation but the exposure to social situations is the common treatment for social isolation.

 - Poison can kill us, but in small doses, it can extend our life.
 This phenomenon is called hormesis.